 In 2009, the FDA sent Sanofi a warning letter accusing the company of making false and misleading statements about the safety and efficacy of Taxotere

 Ami Dodson, a California woman noted that she is suing Sanofi-Aventis because they “obtained billions of dollars in increased revenues at the expense of unwary cancer victims simply hoping to survive their condition and return to a normal life.”
-According to her lawsuit, Dodson alleges that Sanofi-Aventis concealed the existence of studies from the FDA, physicians and patients and as a direct result of this hidden risk, sales of Taxotere jumped from $424 million in 2000 to $1.4 billion in 2004.
+According to her lawsuit, Dodson alleges that Sanofi-Aventis concealed the existence of studies from the FDA, physicians, and patients and as a direct result of this hidden risk, sales of Taxotere jumped from $424 million in 2000 to $1.4 billion in 2004.

-Taxotere Lawsuit Updates
+Taxotere Lawsuit News

 February 2017 – U.S. District Judge Kurt Engelhardt issued an order approving the 30-page fact sheet that plaintiffs will use going forward with their lawsuits against Sanofi, and appointed representatives of the plaintiffs and defendants to settlement committees, which will collaborate for potential resolution of the cases.
 The next status conference for those committees is set for March 17, 2017.